stackmate/stackmate/README.md

 # Stackmate - CloudFormation for CloudStack

-A library designed to read existing CloudFormation templates and execute them on a CloudStack deployment.
+A library designed to read CloudFormation templates and execute them on a CloudStack deployment.
+Supports  AWS Cloudformation templates (namespace AWS::Cloudformation) as well as the CloudStack:: native namespace.
 Uses the [ruote](http://ruote.rubyforge.org) workflow engine, and embeds a modular [Sinatra](http://www.sinatrarb.com/) application for wait handles.